-There might be something wrong with your stomach, which could be making you sick.
+There might be something wrong with your stomach, making you sick.
 You may not even realize you have a problem, but if you have health concerns of any kind, your gut could be the root cause.
-You may suffer from some type of digestive system disorders such as irritable bowel syndrome, diarrhoea, gas, heartburn, acid reflux, bloating, constipation and other things.
-You are not alone to suffer from these conditions; more than 100 million people in America have some type of digestive tract issues.
-Lan 30 mg is of the best-selling medication for stomach issues used by many people in America.
-There are many gastric drugs and medicines available on prescription as well over the counter to restore gastrointestinal health.
+You may suffer from some digestive system disorders, such as irritable bowel syndrome, diarrhea, gas, heartburn, acid reflux, bloating, constipation, and other things.
+You are not alone in suffering from these conditions; more than 100 million people in America have some digestive tract issues.
+Lan 30 mg is the best-selling medication for stomach issues used by many people in America.
+Many gastric drugs and medicines are available on prescription and over the counter to restore gastrointestinal health.
 Clinic visits for intestinal disorders are among the most frequent trips.
-And what can be worst is most of us don’t even realize that digestive system problems can affect the entire body, leading to allergies, autoimmune disease acne, rashes, arthritis, autism, mood disorders, cancer, dementia, chronic fatigue ad more.
+What can be worse is most of us don’t even realize that digestive system problems can affect the entire body, leading to allergies, autoimmune disease, acne, rashes, arthritis, autism, mood disorders, cancer, dementia, chronic fatigue, and more.

-A healthy gut means free of troubles like bloating and heartburn.
-It is located at the center of your body, and everything is connected that happens in your body.
+Common signs of poor gut health are bloating and heartburn.
+Skin rashes, sleep issues, thyroid problems, rheumatoid arthritis, and diabetes type 1 are other poor gut health symptoms.
+The gut is located at the center of your body, and everything that happens in your body is connected.
 Therefore, it is always important to fix your gut problems.
 Treating the digestive tract issues is key to healthy living.
 You must heal the inner tube of your system, especially when you want to achieve optimum health.

-Your gut health determines what nutrients your body has absorbed and what toxins, microbes, and allergens are kept out.
-What you eat has a direct impact on the health of your body?
-Trillions of bacteria live in your gut and play a key role in maintaining your health.
-Out of thousands of microbes that live in your gut, some are healthy while others are not.
-A healthy diet with plant-based foods improves the health of your gut microbes, preventing associated health complications such as diabetes, obesity, inflammation associated with autoimmune diseases, and heart diseases.
-It will be interesting for you to know that the food you eat greatly affects the types of bacteria that stay in your gut check out these simple tricks to improve your gut bacteria:
+Your gut health determines what nutrients your body has absorbed and what toxins, gut microbiome, and allergens are kept out.
+Does what you eat have a direct impact on the health of your body?
+Therefore, it is important to have a healthy gut diet plan.
+Trillions of gut bacteria are present and play a key role in maintaining your health.
+Out of thousands of gut microbiomes, some are considered good bacteria, while others are bad for your gut.
+A diet with plant-based foods improves gut health, preventing associated health complications such as diabetes, obesity, inflammation associated with autoimmune diseases, and heart diseases.
+It will be interesting for you to know that the food you eat greatly affects the types of bacteria that stay in your gut; check out these simple tricks to promote good gut health:

-- Eat a variety of foods – There are around hundreds of species in your intestines.
-Each species plays a different role when it comes to maintaining health and requires a variety of nutrients for growth.
+- Eat a variety of foods – There are hundreds of species in your intestines.
+Each species plays a different role in maintaining health and requires a variety of nutrients for growth.
 According to scientists, a diverse microbiota is a healthy one.
-Having more species means having more bacteria you have, and the greater number of health benefits they may be able to provide.
-A diet, including a variety of foods, can contribute to a diverse range of microbiota.
-You may be amazed by the fact that the western diet is not diverse and consist of fat and sugar.
+Having more species means having more bacteria and a greater number of health benefits they may be able to provide.
+A healthy gut diet, including various gut-friendly foods, can contribute to a diverse range of microbiota.
+You may be amazed that the Western diet is not diverse and consists of fat and sugar.
 A plant-based diet is considered to have different plant sources.

-- Add a lot of vegetables, fruits, beans, and legumes – Nothing can be healthier than fruits and vegetables; they are indeed the best sources of nutrients for a healthy microbiota.
-They are rich in fibre which is easy to digest.
-However, the essential nutrient can also be digested by certain gut bacteria, which triggers growth.
-Beans and legumes are a great source of fibre.
-Some high fibre foods that are considered good for bacteria in your gut include lentils, whole grains, chickpeas, artichokes, and raspberries.
+- Add many vegetables, fruits, beans, and legumes – The best diet for gut health is made with various green vegetables and color-full fruits.
+Nothing can be healthier than fruits and vegetables; they are indeed the best sources of nutrients for a healthy microbiota.
+They are considered the best foods for gut health.
+They are rich in fiber, which is easy to digest.
+However, certain gut bacteria can also dig the essential nutrients, which triggers growth.
+Beans and legumes are great sources of fiber.
+Some high-fiber foods for gut bacteria include lentils, whole grains, chickpeas, artichokes, and raspberries.

-- Include a variety of fermented foods in your plate- Fermented foods are useful for your gut.
-The process of fermenting involves yeasts or bacteria converting the sugars in foods to organic acid or alcohol.
+- Include a variety of fermented foods in your plate – Other foods good for your gut health include fermented foods.
+The fermenting process involves yeasts or bacteria converting the sugars in foods to organic acid or alcohol.
 Eat fermented foods like kimchi, yoghurt, tempeh, kefir, sauerkraut, and kombucha.
-Many of these foods contain lactobacilli, a bacteria which is beneficial for your health.
-Those who snack on yoghurt appear to have more lactobacilli bacteria in their gut.
-These people tend to have fewer Enterobacteriaceae that are associated with inflammation and several chronic diseases.
+Many of these foods contain lactobacilli, a beneficial bacteria for your health.
+Those who snack on yogurt appear to have more lactobacilli bacteria in their gut.
+Thus, yogurt tops the list of foods to improve gut health.
+These people tend to have fewer Enterobacteriaceae associated with inflammation and several chronic diseases.

-- Avoid artificial sweeteners – Artificial sweeteners are widely used across the world as the replacement for sugar.
-However, some clinical studies have shown that they can have a negative impact on the gut microbiota.
-An animal study showed that aspartame, a type of artificial sweetener, increases blood sugar and impaired insulin response.
+- Avoid artificial sweeteners – Artificial sweeteners are widely used worldwide as a replacement for sugar.
+However, some clinical studies have shown they can harm the gut microbiota.
+An animal study showed that aspartame, an artificial sweetener, increases blood sugar and impaired insulin response.

-Your gut health plays a key role in maintains your health.
-A lot of clinical studies have shown that disrupted microbiota can contribute to numerous diseases.
+Your gut health plays a key role in maintaining your health.
+Many clinical studies have shown that disrupted microbiota can contribute to numerous diseases.
 The best way is to eat a range of fresh fruits and vegetables, whole grains, legumes, and beans.
 For treating gastrointestinal issues, there are several gastric drugs and medications available that can help restore gut health.